Advancing Your Career with a Nursing Administration Degree

 Policy – Although some management occurs through direct supervision, the higher you climb through the ranks, the more and more your guidance will be provided directly by institutional and public policy.
 You’ll learn to set out your objectives clearly and articulately and to make sure everyone is on the same page through procedures for everything from submitting hours to creating EHR (Electronic Health Record) entries.

-The Education You Need to Become a Nurse Administrator
+How to Become a Nurse Administrator – Meeting Degree Requirements

 In the past, many RNs simply worked their way up the ladder into management positions without ever progressing past their initial nursing education.
 Those days are long gone, however; you won’t find many jobs in nursing administration today that don’t require a full-fledged master’s degree.